seidels/TiDeTree-Tutorial/README.md

 <figure>
     <a id="fig:birth-rate"></a>
     <img style="width:100%;" src="figures/10-birth-rate.png">
-    <figcaption>Figure 12: Specify the prior on the effective birth rate. </figcaption>
+    <figcaption>Figure 12: Specifying the prior on the effective birth rate. </figcaption>
 </figure>

 Additionally, we also want to set the initial value of the effective birth rate to 0.05, such that it is contained within the prior distribution just set.